BUSHA/text-copier-plugin/README.md

 * `styles.css`: Provides the CSS for the text highlighting and the toast notification.
 * `icons/`: (Expected directory) Contains the various sizes of icons used for the extension in active and inactive states.

-## Screenshots
-*(Consider adding screenshots here to visually demonstrate the highlighting and toast notification)*

 ## Contributing
 Feel free to fork the repository, make improvements, and submit pull requests.